BrianLParker/MultiTenantDbContext/README.md

 Optimize-DbContext -Context TenantDbContext -OutputDir Data/Optimizations/TenantContext
 ```

+This will create ApplicationDbContext for all users.
 ```
 Update-Database -Context ApplicationDbContext
 ```

 There is no point doing this for tenant database as it has a dynamic connection string.
+When the user navigates to the Tenant Data the service will create the Tenant Database if not initialized.

 `appsettings.json` Will appear on Register screen and become a claim for the user.
 ```js